dhisana-ai/gtm-ai-tools/docs/utils_usage.md

 The script prints the text from the `responses.create` call.

+When running the tool on a CSV file through the web interface, provide a prompt in addition to the uploaded file.
+The prompt is concatenated with each row from the CSV and the responses are written to a new `llm_output` column in the output file.

 ## MCP Tool Sample

 `mcp_tool_sample.py` sends a prompt to OpenAI using an MCP server.
 It requires `OPENAI_API_KEY` along with `MCP_SERVER_URL`, `MCP_API_KEY_HEADER_NAME` and `MCP_API_KEY_HEADER_VALUE`.
 Optionally set `MCP_SERVER_LABEL`.
 The OpenAI model can also be set with `OPENAI_MODEL_NAME`.